grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### Percy walks up the exchange floor: description)

 The welded steel plating of the docking bay tube extended ten meters or so beyond the dock office and marked the end of the docking bay, where it was set into the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
 Then the tube narrowed to five or six meters wide, and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most unpressurized underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
-But if a something major happened --- say a docked submarine ripped away leaving a giant hole in the dock --- this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure air system.
+But if something major happened --- say a docked submarine ripped away leaving a giant hole in the dock --- this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure air system.
 Of course, that would not save anyone trapped on the other side of the door when it closed, or keep any open cargo holds in docked subs from flooding.
 These underwater docks were in fact incredibly dangerous, and the stories of failures --- more of them than anyone would care to admit --- were the stuff of submariner's nightmares.
 The repressed fear of a dock failure was an odd sense for a seagoing person like Captain Percy, since traditionally ports were associated with safety for ships.

 A little further up the ramp from the watertight bulkhead, the steel plating ended where it was riveted and sealed into the raw rock of the seamount.
 The space widened here.
 This whole part of the depot was hollowed out of the underground stone and the walls were left as raw, cut rock.
 In places the lines of drill holes could still be seen where explosives had been placed to more quickly open spaces for the chamber during its construction.
 This was all pretty unusual and expensive.
 Most depots with an underwater dock kept the underground construction to a minimum and moved as much of the operation to the surface as was practical.
 Percy guessed there must be the discreet funding of some Authority behind this place.